silverfs/wikijs-datadump/manuals/cybersec/BoK/secure-network-connections.md

 ![self-ssl1.png](/bok/self-ssl1.png)
 <br />

-Next, we'll head overto `/etc/apache2/sites-enabled/default-ssl.conf` or wherever your default Apache configuration is and specify our web-domain and the location of our certificate and key file.
+Next, we'll head over to `/etc/apache2/sites-enabled/default-ssl.conf` or wherever your default Apache configuration is and specify our web-domain and the location of our certificate and key file.
 Save and reload, and voila!

 ![self-ssl2.png](/bok/self-ssl2.png)
 <br />

-And with some indepth information about our self-signed certificate, we've completed our basic self-signed certificate.
+And with some in-depth information about our self-signed certificate, we've completed our basic self-signed certificate.
 Here is some more data about the certificate.

 ![self-ssl3.png](/bok/self-ssl3.png)